ohAnd/dtuGateway/readme.md

 fully covered with github actions

 building on push to develop and serving as a snapshot release with direct connection to the device - available updates will be locally checked and offered to the user for installation

+hint: referring to [Error Build in platform.io - buildnumber file not found #6](https://github.com/ohAnd/dtuGateway/issues/6) for local building:
+> For automatic versioning there is a file called ../include/buildnumber.txt expected.
+With the content "localDev" or versionnumber e.g. "1.0.0" in first line.
+(File is blocked by .gitignore for GitHub actions to run.)

 ### platformio
 - https://docs.platformio.org/en/latest/core/installation/methods/installer-script.html#local-download-macos-linux-windows